 The first wave of results, conducted in May 2020 involved over 1,500 respondents for each of the 12 questionnaires.
 The responses provide crucial data that will help inform our response and the response of our partners.
 They also demonstrate the value of the 3-2-1 Service to provide rapid, reliable, low-cost data on our callers’ experiences during the pandemic.
 We present here key findings from Wave 1 on two topic areas: economic impacts and food security.

 2) The food security situation is alarming.
-28% of the population surveyed had to reduce portion sizes and more than 22% had to skip meals in the last 7 days.
-This points to nearly a quarter of households surveyed struggling to meet the most basic needs, and likely points to negative consequences in terms of health, education, and well-being.
+27% of the population surveyed had to reduce portion sizes and 22% had to skip meals more than once in the last 7 days.
+This points to nearly a quarter of households surveyed struggling to meet the most basic needs – and likely pointing to negative consequences in terms of health, education and well-being.

 3) Access to basic supplies such as food and soap is a serious issue.
 53% of households report challenges.
-The main causes appear to be elevated item prices (44%) and item availability (33%), as opposed to lock-down policies (11%) or fear of contagion (12%).
+The main causes appear to be elevated item prices (44%) and item availability (35%), as opposed to an inability to get to the market (10%) or fear of contagion (12%).